-Attracting users to an app is one of the most important tasks in promotion.
+Attracting users to a mobile app is one of the most important tasks in the promotion.
 But if you only hunt for new clients without thinking about what happens to them later on, all the promotion may fail.
 That’s why a marketing campaign should include such a significant process as retargeting.
 Today’s article is dedicated to it.

-Retargeting is advertising directed to a definite user, for example, the one who have already shown interest to your app.
+Retargeting is advertising directed to a definite user, for example, the one who has already shown interest in your app.

 When a user installs an app for the first time, he/she becomes an active user.
 The activity decreases with some time, the user forgets about the app or deletes it from his/her device.
 But you can try to bring the user back.
 That’s the aim of retargeting.

 Active users usually bring the main income, i.e. the ones who are constantly using the app, not just only installed it.
-Free-to-play model is a vivid example.
-An install gives almost nothing to publishers, they need transaction inside the app and only active users do them.
+The free-to-play model is a vivid example.
+An install gives almost nothing to publishers, they need transactions inside the app and only active users do them.

 It’s important to keep valuable users almost in any type of business as the quality is more important than quantity.
 Besides, it’s usually cheaper and more simple to bring back a user who is already acquainted with your product than to attract a new loyal client.

-Retargeting has been used in the web for quite a long time, but its mechanism is built on cookie.
+Retargeting has been used on the web for quite a long time, but its mechanism is built on the cookie.
 It’s evident that this method doesn’t suit apps.
 That’s why developers have to build in SDK that an advertising network provides to apps.
-It allows to mark users and to show advertisements only to those who have already installed an app.
+It allows them to mark users and to show advertisements only to those who have already installed an app.

 Here’s the process: